dgoodine/Slogger/README.md

 This procedure can be done by simply modifying your code at the site of creation of the request, or it can be done by setting a breakpoint at runtime and using the debugger to modify the properties.

 ### Categories
 In addition to the two logging site functions for each level mentioned above, *Slogger* adds two more with an additional *Category* parameter.
-While a category could be any type conforming to the protocol, it's best to define them an *enum* for type safety and convenience.
+While a category could be any type conforming to the protocol, it's best to define them as an *enum* for type safety and convenience.

 Once the categories are defined, you can configure your logger to customize the logging level for that category (.Debug or .Verbose, for example), even at runtime.
 This allows more fine-tuning of logging if, for example, you want to see more logging of the events for a particular concern (database calls, networking transactions, etc).